-A: Yes, as long as there are no more than 4 players (50% rule) from their school team and not during the no-contact period.
-However, from June 1 - July 31, there may be an unlimited number of players from the same school team, on the same non-interscholastic team.
+A: Yes, as long as there are no more than 6 players from their school and not during the no-contact period.
+However, from the end of their school season - July 31, there may be an unlimited number of players from the same school team, on the same non-interscholastic team.